Overview of Portfolio

 Cache's portfolio enjoys a high underlying occupancy by end-users, majority of which are multinational corporations.
 The end-users are also diversified by trade sectors such as industrial and commercial goods, food and cold storage, aerospace, healthcare, automotive and materials, engineering and construction.

 High Occupancy in Underlying Portfolio

-Cache enjoys a high occupancy of 95.8% as at 30 June 2016.
-This compares favorably with the Singapore industrial average occupancy rate of approximately 90.4%(1) for warehouses.
+Cache enjoys a high committed portfolio occupancy of 97.2% as at 31 March 2017.
+This compares favorably with the Singapore industrial average occupancy rate of approximately 89.7% (1) for warehouses.

 With some of the best-in-class warehouse properties and its proactive marketing strategy, Cache continues to draw robust demand for logistics space from 3PLs and other logistics operators.

 Greater Balance Between Master Leases and Multi-Tenancies